GeekAlexis/FastMOT/README.md

 | MOT17-04 | 20 - 50  | 43.8% | 61.0% | 74.9% | 24 |
 | MOT17-03 | 40 - 80  | - | - | - | 16 |

 Tracking is evaluated with the MOT17 dataset on Jetson Xavier NX using [py-motmetrics](https://github.com/cheind/py-motmetrics).
-When using public detections from MOT17, the MOTA scores are close to state-of-the-art trackers.
-The tracker can achieve up to 30 FPS depending on crowd density.
+When using public detections from MOT17, the MOTA scores are close to **state-of-the-art** trackers.
+The tracker can achieve up to **30 FPS** depending on crowd density.
 The speed on a Desktop CPU/GPU will be even higher.
 Note that plain Deep SORT cannot run in real-time on any edge device.

 ## Requirements
+- CUDA >= 10
+- CuDNN >= 7
+- TensorRT >= 7 (UFF converter also required for SSD)
-- OpenCV (Gstreamer)
+- OpenCV > 3 (with Gstreamer)
-- TensorFlow (SSD)
+- TensorFlow < 1.15.4 (for SSD support)
-- TensorRT 7+
 - PyCuda
-- Numpy
+- Numpy >= 1.15
+- Scipy >= 1.5
 - Numba
-- Scipy
 - cython-bbox

 ### Install for Jetson (TX2/Xavier NX/Xavier)
-Install OpenCV, CUDA, and TensorRT from [NVIDIA JetPack](https://developer.nvidia.com/embedded/jetpack) and run the script
+Install OpenCV, CUDA, and TensorRT from [NVIDIA JetPack 4.4](https://developer.nvidia.com/embedded/jetpack) and run the script
   ```
   $ scripts/install_jetson.sh
   ```
 ### Install for Ubuntu 18.04
 Make sure to have CUDA, TensorRT, and its Python API installed.
-You can optionally use my script
+You can optionally use my script to install from scratch
   ```
   $ scripts/install_tensorrt.sh
   ```